 Weight and Size

 Little testers didn't really care for this seat.
 The seat bottom is short and leaves long legs dangling and feeling "weird."
 The pad is overly firm, and while comfortable for shorter distances, it may not be suitable for longer trips.
-Little ones also didn't like the way the fabric feels or the distance in the headspace.
+Little ones also didn't like how the fabric felt or the distance in the headspace.
 We felt the headrest is narrow but should be better for napping.
 The fabric is like a high-quality towel-like material, and the seat bottom firmness should wear well over time offer more support than some of the softer competition.

 The Clek has a nice finished shell that is smooth with no place for gunk to collect.
-The padding is very firm, and it doesn't have the softer cushy feel found some of the others.
+The padding is very firm, and it doesn't have the softer cushy feel found in some of the others.
 The fabric is a Crypton fabric that is high-end and supposedly easy to keep clean.
 The body is EPP foam, which has more tolerance for impact and doesn't off-gas compared to the boosters with EPS.